MindFlavor/YoctoScheduler-core/README.md

 Entity Name | Description
 ------------|---------|
 Task | Atomic execution block.
 A task will never migrate between servers. |
-Server | Schedulator and executor process.
+Server | Scheduler and executor process.
 A server manipulates the companion database.
 Task status | A ```task``` can either be alive or dead.
 If not alive there is also a description of why is not running.
 Schedule | A predefined fire time for a ```Task```.
 It supports the ```NCronTab``` syntax to be flexible (up to the single minute).
 Workflow | A collection of task to be orchestrated as a single entity.